hyperledger/identus-docs/documentation/docs/quick-start.md

 <TabItem value="swift" label="Swift Sample APP">

-1. In the app, go to Wallet Demo, and on the Mediator tab, insert the mediator DID.
+1. In the app, go to Edge Agent Demo, and on the Mediator tab, insert the mediator DID.

 </TabItem>
 <TabItem value="android" label="Android  Sample APP">